 Social determinants can be grouped into five key areas

-Social and community context
+Social and community environment

 Health and health care

-Neighborhood and built environment
+Neighborhood and man-made environment

 Everyone deserves the opportunity for a healthy life

-No one should be less healthy than their peers because of where they live, how much money they make, or the culture or community they were born into.
-Sadly, health disparities exist across racial and ethnic divides, and in communities as defined by gender, sexual orientation, age, disability status, socioeconomic status, and geographic location.
-But we can change that by addressing the root causes of health inequities.
-With policies and prevention efforts that improve the people’s social, economic, and environmental conditions, we can create lasting, large-scale change for Wisconsin’s people and communities.
+Nobody’s health should be influenced by where they live, how much money they make, or the culture or community they were born into.
+Sadly, health disparities exist.
+Factors like race, sexual orientation, age, disability status, and more have been shown to play a role in people’s health.
+But we can change that.
+How?
+Through policy and prevention efforts.
+By addressing the root causes of health inequities, we can help improve people’s social, economic, and environmental conditions.